 - First Aid Certificate

+*Completion of the course will qualify you to be a coach but you will not be licensed or insured until the DBS, First Aid and Safeguarding certificates are completed.
 Once the candidate receives their award they will be required to attend three revalidation events in every six year period.